 Leptin

 Leptin is the hormone responsible for the feeling of fullness.
 Leptin functions as an alert in the body.
 When body fat increases, leptin levels perform with reduced appetite and boosted metabolism.
 Risen level of leptin signals the brain to discharge fat.
-On the opposite, when the body losses fat, leptin sends signals to the brain of emerged starving, promoting appetite and slowing down the metabolism.
+On the other hand, when the body loses fat, leptin sends signals to the brain that it has emerged from starvation, promoting appetite and slowing down the metabolism.

-People with obesity have reduced sensitivity to leptin, a consequence of difficulty to lose or maintain weight, while leptin deficiency is extremely rare.
+People with obesity have reduced sensitivity to leptin, a consequence of difficulty in losing or maintaining weight, while leptin deficiency is extremely rare.

 Ghrelin

 Ghrelin is a “hunger hormone” that regulates your feeling of hunger.
-As secreted by the stomach, his function is to send a signal to the brain area hypothalamus responsible for hunger, to encourage appetite and craving food intake.
+As secreted by the stomach, it sends a signal to the brain area’s hypothalamus, which is responsible for hunger, to encourage appetite and craving food intake.

 Insulin

 Insulin is the hormone secreted by the pancreas.
-It regulates energy balance and blood sugar after eating, by carrying excess sugar into muscle and fat cells.
-At an increased level, this hormone also indicates the brain to reduce food intake.
-The disbalance of insulin affects the body in two ways: insulin sufficiency can lead to gaining weight, and deficit causes serious health problems.
+It regulates energy balance and blood sugar after eating by carrying excess sugar into muscle and fat cells.
+At an increased level, this hormone also signals the brain to reduce food intake.
+The disbalance of insulin affects the body in two ways: insulin sufficiency can lead to weight gain, and insulin deficit causes serious health problems.

 Cortisol

 Cortisol is also known as the “stress hormone” because it’s triggered by stress.
 It is responsible for the body’s stress response.
-The level of cortisol rises with chronicled stress which results in increased appetite and distribution of fat in the abdominal area, and consequently the addition of visceral fat.
-That is why this cortisol is commonly linked to a bigger waistline.
+The level of cortisol rises with chronicled stress, which results in increased appetite, fat distribution in the abdominal area, and consequently, the addition of visceral fat.
+That is why cortisol is commonly linked to a bigger waistline.

-As hormones control metabolism, hunger, and fat distribution their role in losing weight should not be neglected.
-Checking hormonal levels can help lose weight, besides your weight loss program, as their disbalance might be the key to more or less storage of fat in your body.
+Hormones control metabolism, hunger, and fat distribution, so their role in losing weight should not be neglected.
+Checking hormonal levels can help lose weight, in addition to your weight loss program, as their disbalance might be the key to more or less fat storage in your body.
 Keep your hormones balanced with physical activity, a healthy diet, enough sleep, and avoiding stress.